nondescryptid/opendoc-state-court-judgments/2019_SGDC_57/report.md

 #### P24 – 115 items of clothing

 35     With respect to the clothing, a number of these were shirts that Mr Liew had passed to Karl.
 Karl confirmed that he had never given the accused any clothes.
-Mdm Ng only gave the accused clothes that were hers, and not anyone else’s.[\[note: 23\]](#Ftn_23) Heather had also identified two items as belonging to her which were kept in their wardrobe.[\[note: 24\]](#Ftn_24)
+Mdm Ng only gave the accused clothes that were hers, and not anyone else’s.[^23] Heather had also identified two items as belonging to her which were kept in their wardrobe.[^24]

 36     The accused claimed that some of the shirts had been given by May’s husband, Robin and Mdm Ng whilst the other clothing were purchased by her.
 She also denied that she had wanted to pack Karl’s clothes into the boxes, saying that these had been packed into the boxes by Robin and Ismail.

 37     Without delving into the details of each and every item of clothing, I note that Robin and Mdm Ng denied giving the accused clothes.
-In fact, Robin denied even owning the shirt the accused alleged he had given her.[\[note: 25\]](#Ftn_25) The accused admitted that she had taken 10 to 15 men’s clothing in her statement[\[note: 26\]](#Ftn_26) without permission though she claimed in court subsequently that prior permission had been given.
+In fact, Robin denied even owning the shirt the accused alleged he had given her.[^25] The accused admitted that she had taken 10 to 15 men’s clothing in her statement[^26] without permission though she claimed in court subsequently that prior permission had been given.

-38     As for the allegation that Karl’s clothes had been packed into the box by Robin and Ismail, this did not gel with the accused’s explanation in her statement[\[note: 27\]](#Ftn_27) where she said that _after_ the luggage and three boxes had been sealed and whilst waiting for the agent to arrive, she brought out the clothes that Karl had given to his previous maid, and Karl had started to try on two items of clothes before her agent arrived.
+38     As for the allegation that Karl’s clothes had been packed into the box by Robin and Ismail, this did not gel with the accused’s explanation in her statement[^27] where she said that _after_ the luggage and three boxes had been sealed and whilst waiting for the agent to arrive, she brought out the clothes that Karl had given to his previous maid, and Karl had started to try on two items of clothes before her agent arrived.
 If the boxes had already been sealed, and she had brought the clothes out to return to Karl, then I see no reason how those clothes could have been ended up inside the sealed boxes.

 39     Furthermore, whilst it may be possible to accuse Robin or Ismail of inadvertently putting in a few shirts into the boxes, the sheer quantity of the shirts found in the boxes makes the accused’s version doubtful.
 115 items of clothing take up considerable space in the jumbo boxes.
 If these shirts had been inadvertently packed in, the accused would not have had sufficient space for her other items.
 Conversely, the fact that all her items could fit into the boxes meant that the accused had provisioned for the space needed for these shirts when requesting for the three jumbo boxes to be purchased.

 #### P22, P23 – Blanket and three bedsheets

 40     Karl gave clear evidence that he had bought the item at P22 which is a duvet cover from the UK costing $500 which was a “big thing” for a student in the UK but which he justified on the basis that he would be there for three years.
-He also bought the bedcover at P1-11 from Habitat and remembered the design as it was his favourite.[\[note: 28\]](#Ftn_28)
+He also bought the bedcover at P1-11 from Habitat and remembered the design as it was his favourite.[^28]

 41     The accused relies on the label of the bedcover at P1-11 to say she purchased it from Ikea for $49 whilst the duvet cover was given by May.
 She also claimed that May had given her the brown blanket and blue bedsheet.
-In contrast, not only did May deny giving the items in P1-11 and P1-12, she was clear that she had not even seen these before.[\[note: 29\]](#Ftn_29) Whether Karl had bought the bed cover from Habitat or elsewhere, I found no reason to doubt that he had purchased it from the UK.
+In contrast, not only did May deny giving the items in P1-11 and P1-12, she was clear that she had not even seen these before.[^29] Whether Karl had bought the bed cover from Habitat or elsewhere, I found no reason to doubt that he had purchased it from the UK.
 On the other hand, the accused’s version that May had given the items to her was directly contradicted by May herself.

 #### P20 – Philips DVD player